sayani-sindu/PrepInsta-Internship/README.md

 3. After that we found the culprit --- "JEREMY BOWERS"
 4. Check the interview of the culprit and match the details given in the database.
 5. After Investigation, found Master Mind as "MIRANDA PRIESTLY"

+### Web Scrapping

+#### Link to find the Web page that is scrapped into a dataframe: https://books.toscrape.com/
+#### Problem Statement: Scrap the given data into a dataframe in understandable format
+##### Libraries used:
+#### 1.BeautifulSoup
+#### 2.pandas

+#### Steps Involved:-

+1. Understand the format of the web page by inspecting the elements.
+2. Using BeautifulSoup, send request as url and take response from the website.
+3. There are 50 pages with 20 books in each page.
+4. Using "find" find and store each element information in differnt columns.
+5. Do this to all the pages available and combine the columns to form a dataframe.
+6. The scrapping of the website involves only find and simple functions to convert them into dataframe.